cw-engineering/tdd-katas/csharp/tdd-greetings/README.md

 You work for a company called SofTele on a communication product called E-Pistler.
 You team has been asked to write a method that, given a username and an optional date of birth, generates a greeting message.
 The contract has been provided via the `IGreeter` interface.

 #### Requirement 1
 Name is interpolated in a simple greeting.
-For example, when name is "Bert", the method should return a string `"Hello, Bert."`.
+For example, when name is "Bert", the method should return a string `"Hello, Bert!"`.

 #### Requirement 2
 Handle nulls end empty strings by introducing a stand-in.
 For example, when name is empty, then the method should return `"Hello, my friend."`